gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 The library contains the graph implementation that allows Tinkerpop to talk to a Gaffer graph and generally is all that is needed to provide the functionality.
-To actually utilise Gremlin queries however, a connection to whats known as a `GraphTraversalSource` is required which is the class from which Gremlin traversals are spawned.
+To actually utilise Gremlin queries however, a connection to what's known as a `GraphTraversalSource` is required which is the class from which Gremlin traversals are spawned.
 To do this we recommend utilising the provided [Gremlin server framework](https://tinkerpop.apache.org/docs/current/reference/#connecting-gremlin-server)